Selling blood tests online for over 15 years.

 According to HEART UK over half of all adults in England have raised cholesterol, a major risk factor for the development of heart disease and strokes [viii].
 There are no obvious telltale signs of high cholesterol in the body.
 Because of this, it is very important to regularly monitor your levels to make sure you are not at risk.
 Medichecks' Cholesterol Check is the perfect way to measure triglycerides, LDL and HDL cholesterol levels as well as determining your risk of heart disease based on the ratio of HDL to total cholesterol.

-Use Cholesterol Awareness Month to get to know your numbers with a simple Medichecks Cholesterol Check.
-To get a full picture of your inner health, our comprehensive health screens the Well Woman and Well Man UltraVit tests which are on offer for the whole of October measure a number of key biomarkers including a diabetes check, thyroid function and a full cholesterol check.
+Get to know your numbers with a simple Medichecks Cholesterol Check.
+To get a full picture of your inner health, our comprehensive health screens the Well Woman and Well Man UltraVit tests measure a number of key biomarkers including a diabetes check, thyroid function and a full cholesterol check.

 [i] Nhlbi.nih.gov.
 (2018).
 Questions and Answers on Cholesterol and Health with NHLBI Nutritionist Janet de Jesus, M.S., R.D. | National Heart, Lung, and Blood Institute (NHLBI). [online] Available at: https://www.nhlbi.nih.gov/news/2015/questions-and-answers-cholesterol-and-health-nhlbi-nutritionist-janet-de-jesus-ms-rd [Accessed 10 Oct.
 2018].